 In 2010 the National Government sacked democratically elected Councillors and replaced them with Government appointed commissioners.
-For eight years, we Cantabrians have been denied their democratic rights.
+For eight years we have been denied our democratic rights.
 Full democracy has yet to be returned.

 This is a shameful stain on New Zealand's proud democratic history.